Churtadoh/ParamChecker-Revit/README.md

 Alternative method, you can simply download the ParameterScanner.zip zip file and extract it's contents into the Revit add-ins folder.

+## Note: If you use this method your pc may bloc the .dll file so before you open revit follow these steps

+1. Right click on the ParameterScanner.dll file.
+2. In the genral tab go to the bottom part of window and find the security warning that has blocked this file.
+3. Click the checkbox that says to "Unblock" file.

 ## Usage

 1. Open Revit.